-ANALYSIS: Design Guidelines state materials are an important part of the fabric of any historic district or property and help to maintain the historic character of the place.
+- ANALYSIS: Design Guidelines state materials are an important part of the fabric of any historic district or property and help to maintain the historic character of the place.
 Furthermore, materials are compatible in quality, color, texture, finish, and dimension to those that are in the historic district should be used.
-The design of the proposed homes utilizes a neutral palette with simplified design elements and cohesive materials such as stucco, glass, metal, and wood cladding.
+The design of the proposed home utilizes a neutral palette with simplified design elements and cohesive materials such as stucco and glass.
 The proposed request is consistent with other modern home designs within the district.
 Additionally, the proposed landscaping will enhance the ambience achieved by the home's design, allowing for shade, visibility, and framing of the property.

-FINDING: Consistent.
+- FINDING: Consistent.

-CRITERION: WORKMANSHIP
+- CRITERION: WORKMANSHIP

-ANALYSIS: The Design Guidelines recommend consideration of significant materials before undergoing rehabilitation of a historic structure or property.
-Materials of the addition are sensitive in design and nature to the home and adjacent properties.
-The design of the new single-family home is consistent with current workmanship styles and methods in the area.
+- ANALYSIS: According to the National Register, workmanship is the physical evidence of the crafts of a particular culture or people during any given period in history or prehistory.
+It is the evidence of artisans' labor and skill in constructing or altering a building, structure, object, or site.
+Workmanship can apply to the property as a whole or to its individual components.
+It can be expressed in vernacular methods of construction and plain finishes or in highly sophisticated configurations and ornamental detailing.
+It can be based on common traditions or innovative period techniques.
+The design of the proposed single-family home is consistent with current workmanship styles and methods.

-FINDING: Consistent.
+- FINDING: Consistent.

-CRITERION: ASSOCIATION
+- CRITERION: ASSOCIATION

-ANALYSIS: Design Guidelines recommend maintaining consistent spacing and setbacks and further state new construction should be compatible with existing buildings...
+- ANALYSIS: Design Guidelines recommend maintaining consistent spacing and setbacks and further state new construction should be compatible with existing buildings...
 Within the context of historic preservation, elements of design such as massing, scale and rhythm reflect architectural style as well as the richness of the historic district.
-Meeting all applicable code requirements, the proposed design is not consistent with the scale and massing of the adjacent neighborhood.
+While meeting all applicable code requirements, the proposed design is not consistent with the scale and massing of the adjacent neighborhood.

-FINDING: Inconclusive.
+- FINDING: Inconclusive.